Corvus991/game-saves-folder-backup-tool/README.md

 If you don't know where is one of your game save files stored, just write the game's name on the field.
 Just make sure to write the name properly with a capital to each word.

 Example:
-Marvel's Spider-Man Remastered or Batman: Arkham Knight
+Marvel's Spider-Man Remastered
+Batman: Arkham Knight.

 This tool works for Windows, Linux and MacOs!